tj-tusharjain/azure-compute-docs/articles/virtual-machines/extensions/dsc-credentials.md

 This article covers the Desired State Configuration (DSC) extension for Azure.
 For an overview of the DSC extension handler, see [Introduction to the Azure Desired State Configuration extension handler](dsc-overview.md).

 > [!NOTE]
-> DSC extension will be retired on March 31, 2028, please transition to
+> DSC extension will be retired on March 31, 2028.
+Please transition to:
 > [Azure Machine Configuration](/azure/governance/machine-configuration/overview) by that date.
 > For more information, see the [blog post](https://azure.microsoft.com/updates/?id=485828)
 > announcement.
 The Azure Machine Configuration service combines certain features of DSC Extension, Azure